aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/properties/add-or-update/_index.md

 ﻿---
-title: "Create a new or update an existing property in a Word document"
+title: "Create a new or update an existing property in a Word document online"
-second_title: " online"
 articleTitle: "Create a new or update an existing property"
 linktitle: "Create a new or update an existing property"
 type: docs